T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_connection-string.png" />
 </p>

+Note: You may also get a message like "Configure Device Connection String Completely".
+If so, continue on to the following instructions.

 ## Upload code to IoT Device

 1. Press "F1" again, type and select *Azure IoT Device Workbench: Upload Device Code*.
 It starts to compile and upload the code to DevKit.